Oregon wraps nonconference slate with 35-3 win over Montana

 Montana: The Grizzlies will make $650,000 for the visit to Eugene.
 Hauck was asked about those guarantee games during his Monday news conference. … Montana had scored 92 points in its first two games. … Sneed, who started his career at UNLV, was the Big Sky’s newcomer of the year last season, when he led the Grizzlies in both passing and rushing.
 He threw for 2,723 yards and 22 touchdowns while rushing for 675 yards and two more scores.

-Oregon: The Ducks now lead the series 8-0-1 with all the games played in Eugene.
+Oregon: Travis Dye led Oregon’s rushers with 17 carries for 101 yards. … The Ducks now lead the series 8-0-1 with all the games played in Eugene.
 The closest the Grizzlies came was a 14-all tie in 1952. … Oregon senior point guard Peyton Pritchard announced the Ducks’ starters before the game.

+SMOOTH OPERATOR: Hauck, who has a connection to the Herbert family, had high praise for the senior quarterback.

+“His dad went to Montana for a couple of years.
+Mark was at Montana when we were there.
+I think he was a sophomore when I was a freshman,” Hauck said.
+“He’s a good player.
+You guys know, I talked about him all week.
+I had high regard for him before the game.
+I just think he’s a smooth operator.”

 UP NEXT: